Public perceptions on the future of primary care

 How are we doing it?

-Using a participatory action research approach, the study will bring together established public contributors across PRIMER (Primary care Research in Manchester Engagement Resource), PSRC (Patient Safety Research Collaboration), and ARC-GM (Applied Research Collaboration Greater Manchester) to design, conduct, and analyse the results of the survey and reflect on the strengths and challenges of the new peer co-researcher role.
-The seven steps are as follows:
+Using a participatory action research approach, we are bringing together established public contributors from a) PRIMER (Primary care Research in Manchester Engagement Resource), b) NIHR GM PSRC (Greater Manchester Patient Safety Research Collaboration), and c) our own, NIHR ARC-GM PCIE Panel to design, conduct, and analyse the results of the survey and reflect on the strengths and challenges of the new peer co-researcher role.

-7. Workshop: Making sense of the process (Reflection)
+- Workshop - Making sense of the process (reflection).

 Who are we working with?